Weather & Society Conference 2026

 The oral presentations will be announced upon completion of the abstract acceptance period.

-Session 3 - February 24th
+Session 3 - Collecting User Insights - February 24th

 How do surveys provide applicable insights to National Meteorological and Hydrological Services?